How many scoops of protein powder?

 How many scoops of protein powder a day?

-It would be difficult to consume too much protein.
-In other words, you would have to eat an ungodly amount of protein powder to overdo it.
-You can overdo other ingredients in protein powder, however.
-Here are a few of the top ingredients to avoid when choosing a protein powder.
+In case you were wondering, it would be difficult for a healthy individual to consume too much of protein.
+You would have to eat an ungodly amount of protein powder to overdo it.
+You can easily overdo other ingredients in protein powder, however.
+Keep reading to learn more.

 Here is a list of the most common food additives in protein powder: